-Pan and Zoom Image is a special Image Object whose image can be dragged to reveal hidden zones and zoomed by the end user double-clicking (hold
+Pan and Zoom Image is a special Image Object whose image can be dragged to reveal hidden zones and zoomed by the end user double-clicking (hold a modifier key like

-alt key to zoom out) or pinching with fingers on mobile devices.
+cmd to zoom out) or pinching with fingers on mobile devices.

 You can use it to display a custom map or a panoramic image and let the end user navigate it, it fully supports both image and vector pictures.

 Use the standard image crop tools to define the initial position and zoom of the image, then you can selectively enable Panning and Zooming in the selection inspector.

 Pan and Zoom Image object supports the same properties of the standard Image Object, plus the ones listed below.
 To edit properties of a Pan and Zoom Image object, select it and use the selection inspector at the right of your project window.

 |Enable Pan||Enable to allow the end user to drag the image with finger or mouse|